Review our updated Visitation Policy

 - How serious other patients’ conditions are

 An emergency medicine provider gives you a thorough exam.
 They may order additional tests and procedures so you can get the best treatment for your problem.
-There may be a wait for lab tests and X-rays, and it takes time for us to process and review the results.
+There may be a wait for lab tests and X-rays, and it takes time for our technicians to process and for our providers to review the results.
 We do our best to keep you informed on wait times.

-With the simple push of a button, we are always connected to the TeleEmergency team at Dartmouth-Hitchcock Medical Center (DHMC).
-Board-certified emergency medicine physicians and experienced emergency nurses can instantly join our team via a high-quality two-way video and monitoring system.
+Patients with complex conditions can be treated in special rooms that offer a connection to the TeleEmergency team at Dartmouth Hitchcock Medical Center.
+With the simple push of a button, board-certified emergency medicine physicians and experienced emergency nurses can instantly join our team via a high-quality two-way video and monitoring system.
 This helps us treat patients experiencing complex life-threatening conditions like stroke fast and effectively, when every moment counts.